 How should synthetic data be evaluated?

-So far, I have shared my view that synthetic data could hit the “sweet spot” in the risk-benefit balance for data release, and I have highlighted a few very promising techniques that could help achieve this aim.
-I should, however, point out that we must still address some absolutely crucial (but somewhat abstract) questions about data quality: how do we tell whether a generated dataset faithfully reflects the real data, and what are the factors that determine the utility of a generated dataset for a specific purpose?
+So far, we have shared our view that synthetic data could hit the “sweet spot” in the risk-benefit balance for data release, and we have highlighted a few very promising techniques that could help achieve this aim.
+We should, however, point out that we must still address some absolutely crucial (but somewhat abstract) questions about data quality: how do we tell whether a generated dataset faithfully reflects the real data, and what are the factors that determine the utility of a generated dataset for a specific purpose?

 It might be tempting to assume that all that is required of synthetic data is “realism,” but that in itself is a notion that defies a single definition.
 We are not, after all, simply photocopying a document and comparing it with the original.
 For example, synthetic data must not be compared on a feature-by-feature basis with the real data to check that the 1-dimensional distributions are similar; rather, it must be compared in terms of the joint distribution of features.
 But once we’re considering the joint distribution of features, we also need to account for the fact that our requirements will depend entirely on the intended usage of the synthetic dataset in question.

 In the healthcare setting, we will need synthetic data for predictions, survival analysis, clinical trials, causal inference, decision-making, competitions, and more.
 For each of these needs, specific types of synthetic data will be necessary, and these will all come with different required performance metrics, quality requirements, and even potentially privacy requirements.
 For instance, drug discovery requires that the effects of treatments in the real data are the same as in the synthetic data, but existing evaluation methods for synthetic data do not assess this.